BingkaiWang/TND-reasons-for-testing/README.md

-# R Code for "Handling incomplete outcomes and covariates in cluster-randomized trials: doubly-robust estimation, efficiency considerations, and sensitivity analysis"
+# R Code for "Test-negative designs with various reasons for testing: statistical bias and solution"

 ## Paper